Federal Depository Library Program: Electronic documents

 After 1996, government publications increasingly shifted to online formats; in addition, most Federal publications now originate online.
 Regional libraries still continue to collect information in a wide variety of formats, but many government documents are now published exclusively online.
 Electronic documents positively impact issues such as storage, length of retention, and access, which can be enhanced with library networking.

 Libraries may substitute electronic documents for tangible documents as the only copy of the item in the collection, as long as the electronic document is complete, official, and permanently accessible.
 Access to electronic documents is provided through Persistent Uniform Resources Locators (PURL) and is facilitated by GovInfo and the Catalog of U.S. Government Publications (CGP).

-Recently, federal agencies have been bypassing the GPO in lieu of publishing documents directly online.
-These documents, known as "fugitive documents", are not published through GPO, and hence are not part of the FDLP program.